intersystems/git-source-control/docs/hcc.md

 This guide provides step-by-step instructions for developers on how to perform code changes and move code from a local repository to a target environment using a Change Control tool based on VSCode and GitLab.

-## Persona: Developer
+## Fallback Approach: VSCode and a Local Git Repository

-> Example Use Case: As a Interface Engineer, I want to create a new Adapter to a Production and configure it with a new DTL class created via VSCode.
+> As a Health Connect Cloud user, I want to add a new inbound HL7 service to receive HL7 messages from a lab.

+TODO: note about not mixing this approach with Embedded Git

 ### **(*Optional*) Create an Issue**
    - If necessary, create an issue in GitLab to describe the work to be done and document any requirements.
 This can help track progress and serve as a reference for the changes made.